BBVA/kapow/spec/README.md

 #### List routes

 Returns JSON with all the data about the current routes.
-Be aware that the command field must be a json scaped string.
+Be aware that the command field must be an escaped JSON string.

 * **URL**: `/routes`
 * **Method**: `GET`